NAELA Journal Article Guidelines

 • It analytically shows how the court might have decided differently, but what factors drew it to its actual decision.

-• Please conform text to The Associated Press Stylebook and citations to ALWD Citation Manual.
-See citation tip sheet in right column.
+• Please use the Associated Press Stylebook for text and the ALWD Guide to Legal Citation for footnotes.
+See the citation tip sheet in right column.

-• NAELA Journal Editorial Board members review all submissions for appropriateness, and they provide direction to potential authors.
-Author(s) will be notified if the outline/article submitted is acceptable or not, or if changes should be made for further consideration of the article for publication.
+• NAELA Journal Editorial Board members review all submissions for suitability, and they provide feedback and direction to potential authors.
+Author(s) will be notified if the outline/article submitted is accepted or not, or if changes should be made for further consideration of the article for publication.
 Submission does not guarantee publication.
 NAELA Journal reserves the right to reject any article submitted for publication whether solicited or not.

-• Authors should provide a brief biographical statement for publication with the article.
+• Authors should provide a brief biography for publication in the article.

 Transmittal